matoy/AzureCertificatesCheck/README.md

 You can also specify exception if you explicitely don't want to check specific resources.

-Coupled with a common monitoring system (nagios, centreon, zabbix, or whatever you use), you'll automatically get alerted as soon as a virtual machine is not protected as it should be.
+Coupled with a common monitoring system (nagios, centreon, zabbix, or whatever you use), you'll automatically get alerted as soon as a certificate in your PaaS resources is about to expire.
 </br>
 </br>